Foods You Should Never Refrigerate

 When chocolate is under low temperatures like those in the fridge for a long time, a white layer forms that makes its flavor change.
 It is best to keep it at room temperature and out of the light.
 You should also keep this out of high temperatures.

-There are different types of ham that lose their “special” flavor that characterize them when they are refrigerated.
-Despite being similar to cold cuts, these were designed to be stored at room temperature.
+There are different types of ham that lose their “special” flavor that characterize them when you refrigerate them.
+Despite being similar to cold cuts, you should store them at room temperature.

-Basil cannot be refrigerated because the low temperatures dry it up quickly and accelerate the decomposition process.
-Besides this tending to take on the smell of other foods that you may have in the fridge, we recommend putting this in a glass of water so that it stays better.
+You should never refrigerate basil because the low temperatures dry it up quickly and accelerate the decomposition process.
+Besides, it tends to take on the smell of other foods that you may have in the fridge.
+We recommend putting it in a glass of water so that it stays better.

 We hope you have found this post on foods you should never refrigerate both useful and informative!